fission-codes/fission-codes-web/fission-codes/fission-codes.md

 or return a Boolean pass/fail status.
 Status codes are similar-but-orthogonal to `revert`ing with a reason, but aimed at automation and translation.

-As is the case with HTTP, having a standard set of known codes has many benefits for developers.
+As is the case with HTTP, having a standard set of known codes has many benefits for developers:

-They remove friction from needing to develop your own schemes for every contract, makes inter-contract automation easier, and makes it easier to broadly understand which of the finite states your request produced.
+* They remove friction from needing to develop your own schemes for every contract,
+* makes inter-contract automation easier, and
+* makes it easier to broadly understand which of the finite states your request produced.

 Importantly, it makes it much easier to distinguish between expected errors states, and truly exceptional conditions that require halting execution.

+1. Table of Contents
+{:toc}

-## Motivation
+# Motivation

-### Autonomy
+## Autonomy

 Smart contracts are largely intended to be autonomous.
 While each contract may define a specific interface, having a common set of semantic codes can help developers write code that can react appropriately to various situations.

-### Semantic Density
+## Semantic Density

 HTTP status codes are widely used for this purpose.
 BEAM languages use atoms and tagged tuples to signify much the same information.
 Both provide a lot of